 The input of educational partners had three specific impacts on the development of the LCAP.
-The first is that most of the goals from the previous LCAP were maintained.
+The first is that all of the goals from the previous LCAP were maintained and/or slightly modified.
 The educational partners are happy with what is taking place at Hume Lake Charter School.
-The second is that the curriculum needs to be streamlined.
-As a result, Goal 1 Action 3 and Goal 4 Action 2 were added to the LCAP.
+The second is that the curriculum needs to be streamlined and so Goal 1 Action 3 and Goal 4 Action 2 were kept in the LCAP.
 These actions address the refining of our current curriculum and revision (or development) of benchmark assessments to determine the effectiveness of the curriculum.
-The third is that a proposed goal and associated actions related to infrastructure and facilities were removed from the LCAP.
-The educational partners clearly wish for these resources to be allocated elsewhere in the budget, specifically for curriculum.
+The third was to add science scores from the CAST to Goal 1, which address only Math and ELA scores from the Smarter Balanced Assessment.